-- Continues to do wellness checks on a daily basis with people in senior housing complexes and associated with senior centers. - Continues to deliver meals to seniors in need, including over the weekend. - Senior Centers will currently remain closed during Phased reopening - Over 14,000 meals have so far been delivered to seniors in need - 1,500 cloth face coverings were made and will be distributed to seniors in need - 5,000 masks to be delivered to Senior Centers for seniors - Offering Zoom classes for seniors - Reviewing future events for seniors - Helping seniors register for the COVID-19 vaccine
+- Continues to do wellness checks on a daily basis with people in senior housing complexes and associated with senior centers. - Continues to deliver meals to seniors in need, including over the weekend. - Senior Centers will currently remain closed during Phased reopening - o Will continue to provide meals, outreach and wellness checks - Over 14,000 meals have so far been delivered to seniors in need - 1,500 cloth face coverings were made and will be distributed to seniors in need - 5,000 masks to be delivered to Senior Centers for seniors - Offering Zoom classes for seniors - Reviewing future events for seniors